 The engine shown above is an actual representation of the engine you will receive with the exception of the polished intake.
 This engine includes a satin finish intake.
-The polished intake is an upgrade option.
-See the option list below.

 Our engines can also be built for use in marine applications.
 Pictured below is one of our bbc engines in a customer's boat.

 We also offer our engines with a lower cost basic front accessory kit, with electric water pump option and with no turn-key options at all (base engine).
 See all our engine listings.
 We also offer our bbc engines setup with a blower as pictured below.

 DART BIG M BLOCK WITH SPLAYED MAIN CAPS.

 WISECO PISTONS, SCAT CRANK, AND SCAT RODS.
 PC ALUMINUM HEADS.